CVE-2023-22515 - Broken Access Control Vulnerability in Atlassian Confluence Data Center and Server

 Atlassian has recommended upgrading each of the affected installations to one of the listed fixed versions or to any later version from the list below

-Fixed Versions
+Product | Fixed Versions |

-Confluence Data Center and Confluence Server
+Confluence Data Center and Confluence Server |

 For a full description of the latest versions of Confluence Data Center and Confluence Server, kindly refer the release notes, here.
-You can also download the latest version from Atlassian download center, here
+You can also download the latest version from Atlassian download center, here.

 Atlassian has outlined the following mitigation steps:

-1. Upgrade to a fixed version (See: Upgrade Instructions)
+- Upgrade to a fixed version (See: Upgrade Instructions)

 Customers with Confluence Data Center and Server instances accessible to the public internet including with user authentication, should restrict external network access until you can upgrade.
 If you cannot restrict external network access before your upgrade, apply the following interim measures to mitigate known attack vectors by blocking access to the /setup/* endpoints on Confluence instances.
-This is possible at the network layer or by making the following changes to Confluence configuration files.
+This is possible at the network layer or by making the following changes to Confluence configuration files.- On each node, modify

-1. On each node, modify /<confluence-install-dir>/confluence/WEB-INF/web.xml and add the following block of code (just before the </web-app> tag at the end of the file)
+and add the following block of code (just before the</web-app>

-1. Atlassian has included a note emphasizing that these mitigation actions are limited and are not a replacement for upgrading instance; and to perform the upgrade as soon as possible.
+This action will block access to setup pages that are not required for typical Confluence usage, for further details see the Atlassian FAQ page- Atlassian has included a note emphasizing that these mitigation actions are limited and are not a replacement for upgrading instance; and to perform the upgrade as soon as possible.

-2. Threat detection
+- Threat detection

 Atlassian cannot confirm if your instances have been affected by this vulnerability.
 They have advised you to work with your security team to check all affected Confluence instances for evidence of compromise, as outlined below.
 If any evidence is found, you should assume that your instance has been compromised and evaluate the risk of flow-on effects.
 If your Confluence instances have been compromised, these threat attackers hold full administrative access and can perform any number of unfettered actions including - but not limited to - exfiltration of content and system credentials, and installation of malicious plugins.